kworam/ProcScript/README.md

 ForEach loops
 ----------------------

-If the proc config contains an `fnGetForEachArray` property, you define a `ForEach` loop Proc.
-Here is an example:
+Define a `ForEach` loop proc with the `fnGetForEachArray` property like so:

     var MyForEachProc = PS.defineProc({